Second on our list of ways to make our homes look good is PAINT.

 BM – LINEN WHITE.
 I prefer it in brighter rooms.
 It is a classic cream and looks very lovely paired with white dove for the trim.
 An alternative to this color is

 BM 905 – LILY OF THE VALLEY.
 This is a lot like linen white, but just a hair brighter.
 I did it once in a family room full of gorgeous built-ins.
 I have an old photo but it’s on the laptop which is recuperating from surgery at the puter hospital.

 BM – 904 WHITE BLUSH.
-It looks ever so slightly pink on the chip, (and the name also implies pink) but when it goes up, it’s very lovely and soft and creamy and not at all pink.
-It looks wonderful with taupes and grays.
+The color looks ever so slightly pink on the chip, (and the name also implies pink) but when it goes up, it’s very lovely and soft and creamy and not at all pink.
+This is a wonderful white with taupes and grays.
 It does not look good with yellow, however.